 Our faculty are full-time.
 They are skilled teachers, field researchers, and mentors, and are experts in many different fields including ecology, policy, resource management, and socioeconomics.
 Whether teaching in the classroom, in the field, or at the dinner table, faculty members ensure that our students return from studying abroad with an interdisciplinary toolbox of skills, an understanding of their application, and a passion for the environment.Meet Our Faculty

 We are active members of the communities around our Centers and we nurture long-term, collaborative relationships.
 At the end of each semester, our Centers host Community Nights—research symposiums where students present their findings to local stakeholders.
 Through community-minded research development, students both contribute to a growing body of knowledge about local critical environmental issues and also become part active members of the community.

 Our alumni frequently present their findings at professional meetings and build on their research for senior theses.
 Some publish articles in peer-reviewed academic journals in collaboration with SFS faculty advisors.
 All become members of our network of more than 17,000 alumni who share a passion for the environment in careers that span the private sector, government, academia, and leading NGOs in the fields of conservation and the environment.Meet our Alumni

-With eight Centers around the world, our research covers a full spectrum of environmental issues.
+With eight Centers around the world, our research covers a spectrum of environmental issues.
 SFS programs provide the foundation for students to critically examine environmental issues in an international setting.
 The academics and research at each Center are designed around that Center’s particular theme—such as marine resource management in the Turks & Caicos Islands—and each Center explores a variety of issues and perspectives within that theme.Learn more about environmental issues

 SFS students, faculty and staff live and work together in our eight fully outfitted Centers around the world.
 Ranging from deep in the heart of the Australian rainforest to the breezy, tropical coastline of Panama, each Center has its own distinct flavor and research focus.
 Regardless of where you go, you’ll discover a community and lifestyle unlike anything you’ve experienced before.Explore our Centers